tonk-labs/tonk-services/README.md

 # tonk-server
-battle server for twitchy gameplay and hidden information
+prototype suite of services for twitchy gameplay and hidden information